 Transactional Clinic, Fall 2011

-THE TRANSACTIONAL CLINIC provides students with the perspective of the business decision maker.
+The Entrepreneurship and Community Development Clinic provides students with the perspective of the business decision maker.
 Students assist small businesses and non-profit organizations with legal matters encountered on a daily basis, including negotiating lease agreements, selecting a proper organizational structure, developing employment policies, and the buying and selling of businesses.
 Through close consultation with supervising faculty, students engage with their business clients not only in providing legal solutions to problems, but also by giving advice that complements and enhances the clients’ business strategies.